Actifio/AGMPowerCLI/UsageExamples.md

 * ```-sltid xxx``` To apply the specified Service Template ID for the backup plan
 * ```-sltname xxx``` To apply the specified Service Template Name for the backup plan
 * ```-usertag backupplan``` To look for a user specified label on each VM to determine which SLT to use.
 In this example the key would be **backupplan**  and the value of the key should be a valid SLT name
-* ```-diskbackuplabel diskbackup``` To look for a user specified lavel on each VM to determine which disks to backup.
+* ```-diskbackuplabel diskbackup``` To look for a user specified label on each VM to determine which disks to backup.
 In this example the key would be **diskbackup**  and the value should be **bootonly**.
 If any other value is specified then all disks will be backed up.

 So an example command would look like this.
 In this example we backup all instances using the sltname found in the **backupplan** label on each instance.
 ```